-The rest of the paper is structured as follows: In Sect.~\ref{sec:FKM} we introduce the spinless FKM at half-filling and briefly discuss its finite-temperature phase diagram.
-Sect.~\ref{sec:DP} describes the Monte Carlo method used and the details of data production.
-In Sect.~\ref{sec:MLmethods} we present the machine learning methods employed, including classification methods based on Principal Component Analysis (PCA) in Sect.~\ref{sec:PCA}, the prediction-based classifier with neural networks used as predictors in Sect.~\ref{sec:PBM}, and the autoencoder method in Sect.~\ref{sec:aenc}.
-The results of the corresponding automatically constructed phase diagram are provided in Sect.~\ref{sec:Results}.
-The main conclusions are summarized in Sect.~\ref{sec:Concl}.
+The rest of the paper is structured as follows: In Sec.~\ref{sec:FKM} we introduce the spinless FKM at half filling and briefly discuss its finite-temperature phase diagram.
+Section~\ref{sec:DP} describes the Monte Carlo method used and the details of data production.
+In Sec.~\ref{sec:MLmethods} we present the machine learning methods employed, including classification methods based on Principal Component Analysis (PCA) in Sec.~\ref{sec:PCA}, the prediction-based classifier with neural networks used as predictors in Sec.~\ref{sec:PBM}, and the autoencoder method in Sec.~\ref{sec:aenc}.
+The results of the corresponding automatically constructed phase diagram are provided in Sec.~\ref{sec:Results}.
+The main conclusions are summarized in Sec.~\ref{sec:Concl}.
 Additional technical details, supporting arguments, alternative PCA analyses, and an investigation of the model beyond half filling are provided in the appendixes.